m0y-Cortes/WebDev-Is-Fun/README.md

 directory (without the ”node_modules” directory, of course)

+# TIPS AND EXTRA INFO
-*You need to be logged in for some buttons to be visible.*
+- *You need to be logged in for some buttons to be visible.
+For example: Add Recipe*
+- *If for some reason the database doesn't work or is empty there is a .sql file with the necesary tables schemas and data to populate it in the DB-schema-data directory*

 ----------------- 3 PUNTOS -----------------